 Should cinematic approach be abandoned entirely?
 Of course not.
 There is nothing inherently wrong with including cinematic cutscenes in certain types of video games.
-My number one dream game is a remake of Planescape: Torment on Unreal Engine 4, with selectable isometric and third-person camera options, but with cinematic dialogues showing all of the motions, expressions, and behavior that the characters are described as doing.
+My number one dream game is a remake of Planescape: Torment on Unreal Engine 5, with selectable isometric and third-person camera options, but with cinematic dialogues showing all of the motions, expressions, and behavior that the characters are described as doing in the current game’s text.
 Again, the real issue is games trying to be movies instead of trying to be games.
 Games making sacrifices to try and be movies, games not taking advantage of the medium.

 Not every cinematic game is guilty of this criticism.
-Deus Ex: Human Revolution and Deus Ex: Mankind Divided are better examples of using cinematic presentation in a story-driven game that takes advantage of the medium properly, using gameplay and the environments to enhance storytelling and vice versa.
-BioWare largely gets it right (or used to), taking advantage of the medium in gameplay design and storytelling while remaining cinematic.
+Deus Ex: Human Revolution and Deus Ex: Mankind Divided are better examples of using cinematic presentation in a story-driven game that takes advantage of the medium properly, using gameplay and the environments to enhance storytelling and vice versa, even though both are lesser games than the first Deus Ex game.
+BioWare used to get it right, taking advantage of the medium in gameplay design and storytelling while remaining cinematic.
 BioWare managed to take from movies and pen and paper RPGs, and transform them into a distinct video game format that can only be a video game.
 The Witcher 2 and The Witcher 3 also showcase cinematic design influences while drawing on the power of gaming in several ways.

 Perhaps the most well executed cinematic game was actually released long before cinematic style was a standard in gaming.
 That game is Anachronox, which released in 2001.
 It was created by the same developers as Deus Ex.
 This game is as cinematic as it gets, no less cinematic than anything by Naughty Dog, yet it also borrows from RPGs while using similar brilliance shown by Deus Ex, resulting in a wonderfully interactive and cinematic masterpiece with much better writing and more clearly defined style than modern cinematic games.
 In fact, the first 20 minutes of Anachronox objectively showcase more world building than the entirety of most games (especially these modern cinematic games).